OŚWIĘCIM

 Dax saved some bread and marmalade for Thomas.
 None of them had eaten since they had left the Defiant.
 She had to be hungry despite her admission to the contrary.
 Dax was a little worried.
 Thomas had seemed alright going into the mission, but the ghetto had been hard on her.
 It had been hard on all of them.
 But she had hardly spoken since her meeting with the man to get the transport information.
 She only spoke when it pertained to the mission, to duty.
 All other times she sat in the corner, staring silently out the window.
 She hadn't even taken off her coat.

 The compartment door was locked as ordered when they reached it, but Thomas didn't answer when they knocked.
 Dax didn't want to have to arouse the conductor's attention.
 The less contact they had with the people of this time the better.
 Luckily she still had a few tools in her pocket.
 It was only a few seconds before she heard the lock give way.
-She froze though when the door slid open.
+She froze, though, when the door slid open.

 Novak reacted faster, pushing past her into the little compartment where Thomas was swinging from the ceiling.

-Dax moved quickly, shutting the door behind her so no one would notice the commotion.
+Dax moved quickly, shutting the door behind her, so no one would notice the commotion.
 Novak grabbed the young woman's legs and lifted her, releasing the strain on the scarf around her neck.
 Dax had her phaser already, though she didn't quite remember removing it from her inside pocket.
 She fired at the scarf just where it met the ceiling, and Thomas dropped into Novak's arms.

 There wasn't room to lay her on the seats, so he set her gently on the floor and frantically loosened the scarf.
 He touched her neck, holding his own breath.
 "I've got a pulse!"